Singapore starts to reopen for travel, as ‘zero covid’ clips wings of rival Hong Kong

 Now, the longtime rivals are diverging, with implications for thousands of companies with operations in the region.

-After a successful vaccination rollout, Singapore is pivoting to living with coronavirus and reopening to the world, while Hong Kong, like the rest of China, sticks to a “zero-covid” strategy that will keep it isolated.
+After a successful vaccination rollout, Singapore is pivoting to living with the coronavirus and reopening to the world, while Hong Kong, like the rest of China, sticks to a “zero-covid” strategy that will keep it isolated.
 Singapore has begun to drop quarantine restrictions for some travelers and is preparing further easing; Hong Kong moved this week to tighten restrictions, putting most travelers into quarantine hotels for either 14 or 21 days.

 The divergence threatens Hong Kong’s competitiveness as an international financial hub, particularly when compounded by escalating political risk from a new China-imposed national security law.
 Companies are shifting personnel out of the city, business groups say, adding to an outflow of some 90,000 people since mid-2020.